wildfly-clustering/wildfly-clustering-spring/README.md

 # wildfly-clustering-spring-session

-A distributed session manager for Spring Session based on WildFly's distributed session management.
+A session repository implementation for Spring Session based on WildFly's distributed session management.
+This brings the same clustering features to Spring Session that one can expect from WildFly's distributed session management, including:

+* Persists session data to a remote Infinispan cluster using either per session or per attribute granularity.
+* Ability to configure the number of sessions to retain in local memory.
+* Mutable session attribute semantics.
+* Support for user supplied marshalling optimizations

 ## Building